EnriqueDoster/project_lab_notebooks/postdoc_projects/WGS_tool_comparison.md

 ***
 ## Lab journal
 ---------------------------------------------------------------------------------------------------------------

+### 2020-2-29
+* Salmonella genomes
+  * After many iterations of trying to keep the downloads going for Salmonella genome, we are finally only short 8600 genomes that were not downloaded.
+I'm trying one more time to download these genomes and will begin the WGS analysis tomorrow, no matter which genomes are not downloaded.
+While it's taking even longer to make sure that these genomes can be downloaded, I want to avoid missing some genomes due to other errors like the scripts timing out or the server reset.
+After this attempt I will be confident moving forward with the analysis with a list of genomes that could not be downloaded.
+* Escherichia coli/Shigella genomes
+  * As of 2020-02-29, 63,459 genomes were downloaded and used for analysis
+  * Started the WGS analysis run on Noelle's account at ~5pm.

 ### 2020-2-17
 * Salmonella genomes still downloading.
 It was taking to long, so I split up the sra values into groups of 50k genomes at a time